PBS Satellite Service: 1971–1978: The First-Generation Interconnection System

+Issues with the System

+The system, however, had its limits.
+One problem was that video and audio quality would become poorer the farther away a receiving station was due to the distance the program had to travel via the interconnection system.
+Furthermore, for areas outside the contiguous U.S., such as Hawaii, connecting to the interconnection system was not "economically feasible"; to acquire programming, these stations were sent videotapes via the mail.
+Another issue was that this system was single channel only, meaning that PBS could not feed multiple programs at the same time, giving stations less programming options.
+There were also issues with making last minute changes to programming if PBS needed to pre-empt a previously scheduled program.
+Lastly, according to PBS, the use of telephone lines to deliver programming was "incapable of producing high-fidelity sound," especially for musical programs such as concerts, so they started to look for an alternate method of distributing programming.

 PBS began to inquire about the use of satellite for program distribution dating back to 1971.
 PBS quickly discovered the benefits satellite distribution would have on their operations.
 A satellite-based interconnection system would allow improved video and audio quality.
 Unlike the terrestrial-based system, where quality degrades the farther the signal travels, programs fed via satellite would suffer no loss in quality; each station would receive the same copy of the program.
 A satellite-based system would also allow for more than one program feed.

+Digital Audio for Television (DATE)

+In 1973, PBS, along with Digital Communication Corp, developed a prototype audio system that would allow for high-quality audio to be transmitted alongside television programming.
+This system consisted of four 15-kHz audio channels that would be "multiplexed" and transmitted via a "5.5-KHz subcarrier located above the video".
+This system would become known as DATE (Digital Audio for TElevision).
+What made date intriguing was that it would allow for high-quality stereo audio, in addition to quadraphonic audio, analog data, and the option to include a Secondary Audio Program (SAP) channel.
+PBS said that DATE "produces no perceptible picture degradation" and that the audio quality "is maintained at a 70-dB signal-to-noise ratio".
+Using DATE, according to PBS, would also lead to decreased operational costs and the need for separate facilities that would be needed to transmit high-quality audio.
+To receive DATE signals, stations required both an encoder and decoder.

-Before the transition to satellite, PBS utilized what was known as DATE (Digital Audio for TElevision) to transmit stereo audio; however, according to PBS, it was never widely adopted due to "high cost".
+While the DATE system sounded promising, PBS said that the system was never widely adopted due to "high cost".
 Decoders for the DATE system cost up to $11,000 in the mid-1980s.
 PBS recommended that a station purchase at least two decoders, one of these acting as a backup unit.
-By 1987, "less than half of PBS’s member stations" could adequately decode and broadcast DATE audio signals due to these high costs and the lack of available parts.
+By 1987, "less than half of PBS's member stations" could adequately decode and broadcast DATE audio signals due to these high costs and the lack of available parts.